polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 However, state transitions on the Relay Chain need to be executed by _all_ validators.
-This execution consumes compute time on a vast majority of validators that could be used for validating parachains, as in, offering more blockspace, coretime, etc. to the network.
+This execution consumes compute time on a vast majority of validators that could be used for validating parachains, as in, offering more coretime (a.k.a. blockspace) to the network.

 By moving as much state transition logic off the Relay Chain and into "system chains" -- a set of parachains that, with the Relay Chain, make up the Polkadot protocol -- the Polkadot Ubiquitous